 The 10 Best Kinesiology Tapes

-This wiki has been updated 35 times since it was first published in February of 2017.
+This wiki has been updated 36 times since it was first published in February of 2017.
 As the study of kinesiology has become more advanced, new products have been developed to aid in muscle recovery, injury prevention and more.
 Kinesio tape is a prime example.
 It is increasingly popular in the world of professional sports and has caught on with athletes at all levels due to its claimed properties, such as the ability to enhance performance and provide joint support.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes